Isometric embedding via strongly symmetric positive systems: Acknowledgments

 \section{Acknowledgments}

 The authors gratefully acknowledge the support of a SQuaRE grant from the American Institute of Mathematics, without which this project would not have been possible.
-They also thank Professor Thomas H. Otway for helpful discussions.
-G.-Q. Chen was supported in part by NSF Grant DMS-0807551, the UK EPSRC Science and Innovation Award to the Oxford Centre for Nonlinear PDE (EP/E035027/1), and the Royal Society-Wolfson Research Merit Award (UK).
+We all thank our late friend Thomas H. Otway for helpful discussions.
+G.-Q. Chen was supported in part by the UK Engineering and Physical Sciences Research Council Award EP/L015811/1.
 J. Clelland was supported in part by NSF grants DMS-0908456 and DMS-1206272.
 M. Slemrod was supported in part by Simons Collaborative Research Grant 232531 and a Visiting Senior Research Fellowship at Keble College (Oxford).
-D. Wang was supported in part by NSF grant DMS-1312800.
+D. Wang was supported in part by NSF grants DMS-1312800 and DMS-1613213.
 D. Yang was supported in part by NSF grant DMS-1007347.